intershop/helm-charts/charts/iom/README.rst

 Helm Charts for Intershop Order Management (IOM)
 ================================================

-The following documents provide an extensive documentation how to operate IOM with IOM Helm Charts:
+The following documents provide an extensive documentation on how to operate IOM with IOM Helm Charts:

 1. `Tools & Concepts <docs/ToolsAndConcepts.rst>`_
 #. `Example: local Demo running in Docker-Desktop <docs/ExampleDemo.rst>`_